-As required by the Markets in Financial instruments Directive, as transposed, implemented or otherwise given effect in UK ('MiFID II'), this document (the "Policy") sets out Jefferies International Limited's ("Jefferies") Order Execution Policy and arrangements for complying with the obligation to take all sufficient steps to obtain the best possible outcome for their client's orders (so called 'best execution').
+As required by the relevant Asia regulators, this document (the "Policy")1 sets out the Order Execution Policy for Jefferies Hong Kong Limited, Jefferies Japan Limited and Jefferies Singapore Limited (collectively referred to as "Jefferies") and arrangements for complying with the obligation to take all sufficient steps to obtain the best possible outcome for their client's orders (so called 'best execution').
 As detailed in Jefferies Terms of Business, clients are deemed to have consented to their transactions being handled in accordance with this Order Execution Policy.